Strategic Policing Requirement inspections

 Inspection and reports

-Our first report, ‘The Strategic Policing Requirement: An inspection of the arrangements that police forces have in place to meet the SPR’, examines how well police forces have established the arrangements that the SPR requires them to have in place to counter a number of specified threats to national security and public safety.
-It is based on data and documentary evidence provided by all 43 police forces in England and Wales in July 2013.
+Our first report, ‘The Strategic Policing Requirement: An inspection of the arrangements that police forces have in place to meet the SPR’, examined how well police forces have established the arrangements that the SPR requires them to have in place to counter a number of specified threats to national security and public safety.
+It was based on data and documentary evidence provided by all 43 police forces in England and Wales in July 2013.
 It includes supporting fieldwork, conducted in 18 forces, and in nine Regional Organised Crime Units (ROCUs).

 HMIC found that we could provide assurance that chief constables are having regard to the SPR, but that much more needs to be done by forces to secure the levels of preparedness that are necessary for them to collectively respond to all of the national threats, as required by the SPR.
 Our report recommends that chief constables need to immediately establish a collective leadership approach, in order to secure the required levels of national preparedness.